fegyi001/store-test/README.md

 dist
 ```

-## VSCode settings (pretty sure for WebStorm there are also plugins and settings just like this)
+## VSCode settings (pretty sure for WebStorm there are also plugins and settings just like here)

 ### plugins